Planning

 - dry clothes

-- I always keep a change of clothes in my car.
-When the hike is a long
+- It’s best to keep a complete change of clothes in your car.

-way from home, changing into clean, dry clothes improves the drive back.
+When the hike is a long way from home, changing into clean, dry clothes

 At least have a pair of comfortable shoes and dry socks to put on.